Osborn Deignan

 Osborn Warren Deignan (February 24, 1877 – April 16, 1916) was an enlisted sailor and later a Warrant Officer in the United States Navy.
 He received his country's highest military decoration—the Medal of Honor—for actions in the Spanish–American War.
 Born in Iowa, he joined the Navy in 1894 and participated in the Battle of Santiago de Cuba, the largest naval engagement of the Spanish–American War.
 Deignan and seven others attempted to block the entrance to Santiago Harbor, Cuba but the Spanish destroyed their ship before they could accomplish their mission, and took them prisoner.
 The men were later released and Deignan received the Medal of Honor for his actions.
 He went on to become an officer and served in various posts and ships throughout the Navy until retiring in 1906.
 He died in Colorado in 1916, and was buried in California.

 Early life

 Deignan was born February 24, 1877, near Stuart, Iowa, to John Deignan and his wife.
 His father had also been a sailor, serving in the Navy during the American Civil War, and afterwards went to work for the Rock Island Railway as a conductor.
-When Osborn was five years old, a tornado struck his father's train in Grinnel, Iowa, killing him and leaving Osborn, his mother and his brother to survive on their own.
+When Osborn was five years old, a tornado struck his father's train in Grinnell, Iowa, killing him and leaving Osborn, his mother, his brother, and his sister, to survive on their own.
 His mother remarried and the family, along with two additional children from his new stepfather, moved to North Tremont Street in Stuart.
 In 1887 he left school and went to sea, serving on ships in the Atlantic, the Arctic and the Caribbean.